BB Seguridade Participações (BBSE3) Q1 2025 earnings summary

 Q1 2025 earnings summary

-Managerial net income reached R$2.0bn in 1Q25, up 8.3% year-over-year, driven by higher non-interest operating income and a 38% increase in net investment income.
+Managerial/adjusted net income reached BRL 2.0 billion in 1Q25, up 8.3% year-over-year, driven by higher net investment income and improved insurance and brokerage performance.

-Investments of R$127 million were made in new products and digital platforms, with two new products launched in Q1.
+Investments of BRL 127 million were made in new products and digital platforms, with two new products launched in Q1.

 Financial highlights

-Net investment income grew 38% year-over-year, contributing 16% to the bottom line.
+Net investment income grew 38% year-over-year to BRL 320 million, contributing significantly to results.

-Premiums written dropped 6% due to inflation-linked products, especially agricultural insurance, but retained premiums would have grown 2% excluding discontinued products.
+Premiums written dropped 6% due to inflation-linked and discontinued products, especially in agricultural and credit life insurance.

-Pension contributions dropped 20% year-over-year after a record Q1 2024, but reserves grew 8%.
+Pension contributions fell 20% after a record Q1 2024, but reserves grew 8% and adjusted net income for pensions increased 17% year-over-year.

 Outlook and guidance

-Non-interest operating result is near the center of the target range; written premiums are down nearly 6%, mainly due to credit-related products.
+Non-interest operating result is near the center of the target range; written premiums and pension reserves are below projections but expected to accelerate.

 Credit life insurance and new products are expected to drive future growth, with recovery anticipated in the second half.

-Payout ratio is expected to be at the upper end of the 80-90% historical range, with no buyback planned for 2025.
+Payout ratio is expected at the upper end of the 80-90% historical range, with no buyback planned for 2025.

 Latest events from BB Seguridade Participações